Interacting with Americans and Canadians

 not live more than a day longer," is not the welcomed answer

 in social or business situations.
-"How are you" and
+"How are you" is a polite greeting, not an inquiry into the state of your health.

 you by making it clear that you know they are doing you a favour by helping.